lizmariem5692/sep10-freedom-project/blog/entry02.md

 ## Content

 #### The information and what I learned about Hospital Health Care was something very imporatnt and benifical to humans and their health.
-In [link](
+In [website](https://builtin.com/healthcare-technology) I found information on IT tools and software design that helps in hospital technology.
+On how it benifits us and what it needes help with